e-kwsm/CONQUEST-release/docs/CONQUEST-manual/theory-md.rst

 of motion, and proving that they generate the correct statistical ensemble :cite:`t-Tuckerman2010`.
-This is the extended system approach: we modify the Hamiltonian to include the thermostat and/or barostat degrees of freedom, derive the (pseudo-) Hamiltonian equations of motion, and demostrate that the correct phase space distribution for the ensemble is recovered.
+This is the extended system approach: we modify the Hamiltonian to include the thermostat and/or barostat degrees of freedom, derive the (pseudo-) Hamiltonian equations of motion, and demonstrate that the correct phase space distribution for the ensemble is recovered.

 Go to :ref:`top <theory-md>`.